Taiwan Visa and Passport Requirements

 Visa holders with 'no extension' marked on their visa may not apply for an extension of stay.
 If this has not been marked on the visa, it's possible to apply for an extension at a local immigration office in Taiwan.

-Visa-exempt visitors cannot extend their stay beyond 30 or 90 days (whichever duration applies to their nationality).
+Visa-exempt visitors cannot extend their stay.
 The exception is British and Canadian visitors, who may extend their stay by an additional 90 days to a maximum of 180 days; you must apply for your extension 30 days before your initial 90-day stay expires.

 Residential visas are only granted to those applicants with a health certificate confirming negative tests for the likes of HIV, tuberculosis and syphilis.